entur/officeplanner/docs/README.md

 > Example emojies can be found under the `examples/` folder.

-To run the script you need two things, a `.txt` file containing name of the slack channels and a environment variable for the bot token.
+### Slack channel mode

+There are two modes available, which can be changed using the `MODE` environment variable:

+  - `file` (default)
+    - Expects a `.txt` file with channel names, iterates over each line in file.
+    - Default is `/app/channels.txt`, can be overridden with the `CHANNELS_FILE` environment variable.
+  - `single`
+    - Sends the message to a single slack channel.
+    - Enter the slack channel (with # prefix) in the `SLACK_CHANNEL` environment variable.

-#### Python
+#### File mode

-If you are using python, then a `channels.txt` file should exist next to the `officeplanner.py` script and the `SLACK_BOT_TOKEN` must be populated in the same shell as the one running python.
+If you are using the default File mode, then a `channels.txt` file must exist next to the `officeplanner.py` script, or mounted as a Volume in Docker.

-#### Docker
+### Docker

 The latest docker image is available on github packages, and is updated when a PR is pushed to the `main` branch.